-Stella and Chewy’s Freeze Dried Raw Dog Food earns the Advisor’s top rating of 5 stars.
+Stella and Chewy’s freeze dried dog food receives the Advisor’s top rating of 5 stars.

-The Stella and Chewy’s product line includes seven freeze dried raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Stella and Chewy’s product line includes eight freeze dried raw recipes, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.